AP Analysis: Racial disparity seen in US vaccination drive

 Among the findings:

-— In Maryland, Black people make up 30% of the population and 40% of the health care industry yet account for just 16% of the people vaccinated so far.
-White people, which in the state’s data includes both Hispanic and non-Hispanic whites, constitute 55% of the population and 67% of those who have gotten shots.
-Hispanics of any race are 11% of the population and 5% of the vaccine recipients.
+— In Maryland, Black people make up 30 percent of the population and 40 percent of the health care industry yet account for just 16 percent of the people vaccinated so far.
+White people, which in the state’s data includes both Hispanic and non-Hispanic whites, constitute 55 percent of the population and 67 percent of those who have gotten shots.
+Hispanics of any race are 11 percent of the population and 5 percent of the vaccine recipients.

-— In Philadelphia, Black people are 40% of the population but just 14% of the people vaccinated in the city so far.
-Hispanics are 15% of the population and 4% of the vaccine recipients.
+— In Philadelphia, Black people are 40 percent of the population but just 14 percent of the people vaccinated in the city so far.
+Hispanics are 15 percent of the population and 4% of the vaccine recipients.

-— In Chicago, Black people make up 30% of the population but only 15% of those vaccinated.
-With Hispanics, the numbers are 29% versus 17%.
+— In Chicago, Black people make up 30 percent of the population but only 15 percent of those vaccinated.
+With Hispanics, the numbers are 29 percent versus 17 percent.

 Some Black neighborhoods have nobody signed up to give shots.

-“What we’ve heard over and over again: A lot of Black folks want to get it from their doctor or from their local clinic because that’s where the trust is,” said Dr. Thomas Dobbs, Mississippi’s health officer.
+“What we’ve heard over and over again: A lot of Black folks want to get it from their doctor or from their local clinic because that’s where the trust is,” Dr. Thomas Dobbs, Mississippi’s health officer, said.

-Louisiana is using the CDC tool to locate vulnerable neighborhoods without vaccination sites, then recruiting new vaccinators in those neighborhoods, said Dr. Joseph Kanter, state health officer.
+Louisiana is using the CDC tool to locate vulnerable neighborhoods without vaccination sites, then recruiting new vaccinators in those neighborhoods, Dr. Joseph Kanter, state health officer, said.

 Other strategies under way in some states: providing transportation so people can get to their appointments and reaching homebound people via mobile vaccination units.